Yes. I’m damn good at helping people solve their student loan problems.

 My name is Stanley Tate, but most people call me by my last name, Tate.
 It’s just simpler.
 One syllable.

 Plus, I’m used to hearing people call me by my last name from my days playing sports and serving in the army.

-While I now live in St Louis, I’m from Chicago (south side).
+While I now live in Kansas City, I’m from Chicago (south side).
 I love all Chicago sports teams, but I’m partial to the Cubs, Bears, and Bulls.

 How did I get into helping people with their student loans?

 True story.
 An older lawyer asked me for help trying to figure out his student loans.
 He didn’t know what he was doing.
 I didn’t know what I was doing.
 But I was intrigued.
 So I figured it out.

 Since then, I’ve helped thousands of borrowers with their student loans.